stathismor/bit-pong/README.md

 ## Build APK

 Making an Android mobile version is a bit more involved.
-It requires that you install [cordova](https://cordova.apache.org/) and Android Studio with at least one Android image, if you want to emulate an Android phone on your machine.
+It requires that you install [cordova](https://cordova.apache.org/) and [Android Studio](https://developer.android.com/studio) with at least one Android image, if you want to emulate an Android phone on your machine.
 In `package.json` you can find the relevant scripts that automate all of the APK generation and emulation process.

+## Architecture

+You can read about the architecture of the game [here](ARCHITECTURE.md).

 ## Known issues

+### Slowdown on high refresh rate screens

 Unfortunately, `Matter.js` has [an issue](https://github.com/photonstorm/phaser/issues/3957) where its engine update is not refresh-rate-dependent.
 Since `Phaser` caps on the refresh rate of the screen, rendering and physics updates can be out of sync.
-This is happening on screens with refresh rate higher than 60Hz, and causes a slowdown effect.
+This is happening on screens with refresh rate higher than 60Hz, and can cause a slowdown effect, with the ball not going towards the projected trajectory.

 ## License